Psytrance Guide

 BPM range: 134—140

 The Offbeat Psy uses a specific bassline pattern at which a single bass note hits between four-on-the-floor kick drums, hence the name.
-It is originated from Hamburg, Germany, in the late 00’s.
+It originated in Hamburg, Germany, in the late 00’s.
 Tracks in this subgenre often include sampled speech samples processed with the gate or sidechain effects.

 Goa Trance